wilsonmar/scala/README.md

  }
    ```

-  NOTE: With Scala, programs are objects.
-There is no main.

   This program only uses built-in println function, so no libraries need to be imported yet.

+  NOTE: Rather than coding Java classes, Scala programmers code singleton objects.
+  The compiler converts Java classes with only one Java object.

+  NOTE: Default visibility in Scala is public.

+  NOTE: Scala has no static variables or methods.

 0. Save the file as name <strong>HelloWorld.scala</strong>.

    NOTE: The text editor applies text coloring for Scala.